Public Litigation Roster

 SUMMARY:

 Plaintiff contends specified Board-adopted Unitary Valuations of its state-assessed power generation facility were excessive and seeks property tax refunds for the specified lien dates (2012-2016).
 The Board of Equalization (BOE) filed a Motion for Summary Adjudication on July 2, 2020 and contended: (1) for tax year 2012, Plaintiff failed to exhaust administrative remedies; (2) for tax years 2012-2016, Plaintiff cannot assert a refund action seeking property values below Plaintiff-asserted unitary values with its reassessment and refund claims.
 On September 30, 2020, the Superior Court ruled on the Motion for Summary Adjudication in favor of the BOE resolving certain issues.
-A trial readiness conference occurred on April 4, 2022 at 9:00 a.m.
-The trial commenced on May 2, 2022 at the Los Angeles Superior Court, Stanley Mosk Courthouse.
-The evidence presentation phase of the trial concluded on May 10, 2022, with instructions for further briefings.
-The parties have agreed to extend the due dates for filing their closing briefs and findings.
-An oral argument hearing is scheduled for December 16, 2022 at 9:00 a.m.
+After a trial commencing on May 2, 2022, the Court entered a judgment in favor of Plaintiff on May 25, 2023 in the amount of $3,172,075, plus interest and costs.
+Plaintiff filed an appeal on May 30, 2023 for the Court's 2020 ruling on the Motion for Summary Adjudication.
+BOE and Kern County filed a cross-appeal.

 Colin W. Fraser